 - NTU General Admission Requirements

-- Mathematics at Senior High School Level, and
+- A good grade in Additional Mathematics at Junior High School Level, and

 - A good grade in English at Senior High School Level